You are visiting the website of

 Later I spent a lot of time in the University of Sheffield library (before the days of Internet searches) and was surprised to find that there were a number of experimental studies of 'representational systems', albeit mainly in the form of dissertation projects by postgraduate students.

 Thus I came to write my review papers.
 I have given a detailed account of all this in my 2008 article.
 Andy has, metaphorically speaking, rolled up his sleeves and given me a thorough beating in his paper, for which I am very grateful.
-The full reference is Bradbury (2008) Neuro-linguistic programming: Time for an informed review.
-Skeptical Intelligencer, 11, 14-27).
 I don't think it useful for me to provide any rejoinders to Andy's criticisms here.
 Let his words speak for themselves!
 I am sure that readers will thereby gain a clearer awareness of the true nature of NLP and its co-founders.

 To access my 2008 paper click on the title below.